zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ToolBarItem.md

     ?>

 ### group
 Assigns the button to a group.
-Applicable only for buttons with togglable true.
+Applicable only for buttons with togglable: true.

 #### Returns
 `\Kendo\UI\ToolBarItem`